BibBase/bibbase.github.io/README.md

-# BibBase Example Page
+# BibBase Page

-This is an example Github repository that uses GitHub's free [Pages feature](https://pages.github.com/) to create a web page for Albert Einstein.
+This is a Github repository that uses GitHub's free [Pages feature](https://pages.github.com/) to create a web page for hosting bibtex entries of M. Ravi Kumar.
 You can fork it and replace the content of:
 - `pubs.bib` with a bibtex file with your own publications, and
 - `index.html` with your own web page content.